-But this one!
+This one!
 Oh my!
 It is so delicious and perfect for summer.
-I really wanted to share it before the summer was over.
 The fresh vegetables, the light and fresh taste, it's an easy weeknight supper and great lunchtime leftover.
 Extremely flexible on veggie preference and it's naturally free (or can be free ) of so many common allergens: gluten, dairy, soy, sugar, eggs, nuts!

 Enjoy the last days of summer!